conan-io/docs/reference/conanfile/attributes.rst

 subgraph
 --------

-A red-only dependency graph of the recipe.
+A read-only dependency graph of the recipe.
 The ``dependencies`` attribute should be used to access the dependencies of the recipe, as this attribute is intended to be passed to other Conan APIs and exposed for advanced usages like :ref:`SBOM generation <conan_tools_sbom>`.